gsamokovarov/rack-delegate/README.md

 ![but](https://raw.githubusercontent.com/gsamokovarov/rack-delegate/master/.but.jpg)

-A question well asked, dear sir!
-Going micro-services early may bite you.
-Going micro-services for the sake of it may bite you.
-Going micro-services, because you can't manage that shitty app, well... may result in shitty services as well.

-Anyway, if you wanna go that route, you can do it quickly with Ruby and prototype.
-And if you do, you may as well need a better API gateway than this one.
+If you wanna go the (micro) services route, you can do it quickly with Ruby and prototype.
+Even if you do, you may as well need a better API gateway than this one.
 [OpenResty] may be useful for you.

 [OpenResty]: https://openresty.org/